Amr-Omar-Ahmed/retro-game-rxjs/README.md

 You can pause and resume the game at any time using the following buttons:

-- Pause: Click the "Pause" button or press the 'P' key to pause the game.
+- Pause: Click the "Pause" button.
-- Start: Click the "Start" button or press the 'S' key to resume the game.
+- Start: Click the "Start" button.